 A call to action for the supply chain

-Through the process of creating the first GOLD level Cradle-to-Cradle CertifiedTM T-shirt, we recognised that in order to increase the uptake of this holistic method in the apparel value chain, we needed manufacturers to embrace the basic concepts of a circular economy.
-As a result, Fashion for Good created a self-assessment tool for suppliers to use on their journey toward creating Cradle-to-Cradle CertifiedTM products.
+Through the process of creating the first Gold level Cradle to Cradle CertifiedTM T-shirt and later the jeans, we recognised that in order to increase the uptake of this holistic approach in the apparel value chain, we needed manufacturers to embrace the basic concepts of a circular economy and how it translates into standard requirements.
+As a result, Fashion for Good created a self-assessment tool for suppliers to use on their journey toward creating Cradle to Cradle CertifiedTM products.
+When used along with the other freely available Fashion for Good resources, this tool can change how raw materials are grown, made, and sourced, and how clothing is produced — for the benefit of society and the environment.

-Specific material and component challenges in circular fashion
+Expanding specific materials and components in circular fashion

 In-store take-back programmes

-The transition to a fully circular apparel industry will be challenging and time intensive as the industry shifts its entire operating model to adopt a more holistic systems approach.
-One of the most important steps on this journey is the development of an effective collection and sorting system around the globe to increase the collection rate of used garments, which currently stands at just 25% worldwide [SOURCE: Ellen MacArthur Foundation].
-If the industry doesn’t develop a strong collection system, we will not be able to build a circular industry.
+Our vision is restorative circular fashion, where nothing is wasted in the creation or disposal of our clothing.
+Of course, the transition to a fully circular apparel industry will be challenging and time intensive as the industry shifts its entire operating model to adopt a more holistic systems approach.
+One of the most important steps on this journey is the development of an effective collection and sorting system to increase the collection rate of used garments, which stands at just 25% worldwide [SOURCE: Ellen MacArthur Foundation].

 Further innovation to create ‘good fashion’